glowiep/portfolio/README.md

 ## Gloria Lim Portfolio

+Hello!
+Welcome to my portfolio repository, aka my digital garden 🪴

-Built with React, ChakraUI and Framer-motion.
+This is built with React, ChakraUI and Framer-motion.